michalczukm/michalczukm.xyz/index.md

 Sometimes scrum master, architect, team leader, speaker.
 TypeScript fan and promoter.

-* As front-end dev I am focused on TypeScript and Angular but I and constantly exploring new frameworks and areas.
+* As a front-end dev I am focused on TypeScript and Angular but I and constantly exploring new frameworks and areas.
-* As back-end dev I prefer Asp.net with C# or Node.js, but vary of technologies and languages went through my fingers.
+* As a back-end dev I prefer Asp.net with C# or Node.js, but vary of technologies and languages went through my fingers.
 I used to work with WPF, Silverlight, Python and Django, Visual Basic or PHP.

 I love to talk and share knowledge, also fixing your “unsolvable” git problems :)